Writers Tears

 Contra Costa County Mataro 2016

 Popped and poured; enjoyed over the course of two days.
 Delicious throughout.
 The 2016 Contra Costa County pours a deep, slightly hazy garnet/purple with an opaque core; medium viscosity with moderate staining of the tears and signs of light sediment.
 On the nose, the wine is developing with notes of ripe and tart, mostly black and blue fruit: blackberries, blueberries, plums, Montmorency cherry, purple flowers, black pepper, dry gravelly earth.
 On the palate, the wine is dry with medium+ tannin and medium+ acid.
 Confirming the notes from the nose.
 The finish is medium+.
 I’m very happy to have holed away some bottles from the first few years of Sandlands.
 Not only do I believe these older vintages are showing well, but I also believe his newer vintages will be even better.
-Drink now through 2031. — 4 months ago
+Drink now through 2031. — a year ago

 Ely, Dave and 10 others liked this